hanabi/hanabi.github.io/Reference.md

 ## Level 18 - Rarely Used Strategies - Charm

-- *Charm* refers to a *Signal Shift* blind-play in which someone plays an unrelated card from their *Fourth Finesse Position*.
+- A *Charm* refers to a *Signal Shift* blind-play in which someone plays an unrelated card from their *Fourth Finesse Position*.
 For example, if a player's hand is completely unclued, their *Fourth Finesse Position* is slot 4.
 - Just like a *Bluff*, a *Charm* can only be performed on the very next player.

 ### The Safety Charm (Declined 5 Pull)